tkalfigo/piavpn/README.md

 # Other scripts

-Independently you can user the other scripts to perform specific functions (script names are self explanatory).
+Independently you can use the other scripts to perform specific functions (script names are self explanatory).